mitmedialab/machine_config/README.md

 - go to `~/machine_config/ubuntu-12.04`
 - run initialize (`sudo ./initialize.sh`)
 - create an user for yourself

+        $ sudo adduser newuser
+        $ sudo /usr/sbin/visudo

+- Give your user sudo privledges

+        # User privilege specification
+        root    ALL=(ALL:ALL) ALL
+        newuser	ALL=(ALL:ALL) ALL
+- Add this user to
 - login as that user
 - run `rosdep update`
 - enjoy